Anveshembadi/Practice-Session/Daily Updates.md

 ## 04/10/2024
 1. Worked on transfering of data from one database connection to another database connection using Js.
 2. Followed Ramesh on completing userstory 6671.
+## 07/10/2024
+1. KT by Shiva on salesforce and integration setup ( how to get clientId(consumerID) $ client_secrete(consumer Secrete) and how to generate security token to connect sf to external.)
+2. Created notes on steps how to do above procedure and how to update passwords and clientIds in azure keyvault.